sirasagi62/nvim-lcl-lisp-runner/README.md

 # nvim-lcl-lisp-runner

-This Neovim plugin allows you to execute CommonLisp code directly from your editor using a floating window.
+This Neovim plugin allows you to execute CommonLisp code without any external dependencies.
 The plugin also provides Prolog and Eliza implemented in CommonLisp for demo.

 ## Features